radia78/radia78.github.io/about.md

 ---
 layout: page
-title: About
+title: Bio
-permalink: /about/
+permalink: /bio/
 ---

-This is about page./
+This is a bio